BusinessCentralDemos/BingMapsDemo/README.md

 ## How to install
 1. Create a Business Central Environment
    - Use this URL...
+2. Fork this repository to your personal account
-2. Run the Publish To Environment workflow
+3. Run the Publish To Environment workflow
    - Type in the name of your Business Central Environment in Environment
    - When asked use https://aka.ms/devicelogin to authenticate to your environment
-3. Enjoy the demo
+4. Enjoy the demo

 ## Contributing